mortar-works/mortar-website/src/site/use-cases/balance.md

 pageImage: financial-processes.jpg
 homepageImage: balance_04.png
 description: |-
-  Balance is a financial inclusion platform, improving financial assessment for users and applying predictive analytics to support the process of income generation and collections.
-Balance applies new technology to transform how payment schedules are created and resolved.
+  Balance is a financial inclusion platform, improving user assessment and applying predictive analytics to support the process of income generation and collections; transforming how payment schedules are created and resolved.
 order: 1
 ---